-- Widening Participation promoted at macro and meso levels; - New constituencies of students are entering traditional power relations and practices in higher education; - Socio-economic and gender privilege are coded as academic merit. - Opportunity structures are constrained by cultural constructions of gender differences and age appropriate, heteronormative lifestyles. - The higher educated woman is in antagonistic relationship to other discursive practices especially in poorer communities. - When gender is deconstructed and intersected with socio-economic status, poor women disappear. - Quantitative targets to let more women into higher education can fail, or be meaningless while femaleness continues to be socially constructed as second class citizenship. - Questions remain as to whether enhancing participation translates into poverty reduction and gains for wider civil society.
+- Widening Participation promoted at macro and meso levels; - New constituencies of students are entering traditional power relations and practices in higher education; - Socio-economic and gender privilege are coded as academic merit. - Opportunity structures are constrained by cultural constructions of gender differences and age appropriate, heteronormative lifestyles. - The higher educated woman is in antagonistic relationship to other discursive practices especially in poorer communities. - When gender is deconstructed and intersected with socio-economic status, poor women disappear. - Quantitative targets to let more women into higher education can fail, or be meaningless while femaleness continues to be socially constructed as second class citizenship. - Are WP initiatives exacerbating social differences rather than closing opportunity gaps, contributing to elite formation or redistribution of educational opportunities? - Questions remain as to whether enhancing participation translates into poverty reduction and gains for wider civil society.